abhideepkumar/sigmaevents/README.md

    - Sign up at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and create a new cluster for Sigma Events.

 2. **Get API Key and Connection URL**:
-   - After creating the cluster, obtain the API Key and Connection URL.
+   - After creating the cluster, obtain the API Key and Connection URL from Data API section.

 #### NextAuth Configuration